Many or all companies we feature compensate us. Compensation and editorial

 After confirming your provider options, it’s time to look at the numbers.

-• Monthly premiums: Collect quotes from various plans and calculate the annual cost of each.
+• Monthly premiums: Collect quotes from various plans and calculate the annual cost.

-• Copays and deductibles: Apply these to your estimated annual vision care expenses to get an accurate cost comparison.
+• Copays and deductibles: Apply these to your estimated annual vision care expenses for an accurate comparison.

 Evaluate and decide